Bhanu3397/MyWebsite/HTML/Readme.md

-https://www.youtube.com/watch?time_continue=334&v=uxmB8MlO3m8&feature=emb_logo :- Structure
-https://www.youtube.com/watch?time_continue=208&v=B4tCt6elrU0&feature=emb_title :- Doc standards
-If you want to display text in HTML, you can use a paragraph or span:
+Please Download to view the exact content and view in VSCode https://www.youtube.com/watch?time_continue=334&v=uxmB8MlO3m8&feature=emb_logo :- Structure https://www.youtube.com/watch?time_continue=208&v=B4tCt6elrU0&feature=emb_title :- Doc standards If you want to display text in HTML, you can use a paragraph or span: